20 Dec Sunken Eyes – Causes and Options

 Causes of Sunken Eyes

 Many factors can contribute to the development of sunken eyes.
-One of the most common causes is the natural ageing process.
+One of the causes is the ageing process.
 As you age, your skin loses collagen and elastin, two essential proteins that keep your skin firm and elastic.
-This loss of collagen and elastin can cause the skin around your eyes to become thinner and less resilient, leading to the formation of hollows or shadows.
+This loss of collagen and elastin can cause the skin around your eyes to become thinner and less resilient, which in turn can result in the formation of hollows or shadows.

 In addition to ageing, significant weight loss can also cause sunken eyes.
 When you lose weight, you may also lose fat from your face, including the fat pads beneath your eyes.
-This loss of volume can cause your eyes to appear sunken or hollow.
+This loss of volume can cause your eyes to appear sunken.

 Certain medical conditions can also contribute to sunken eyes.
 For example, dehydration, allergies, and sinus infections can cause the skin around your eyes to appear sunken or dark.
 In some cases, sunken eyes may be a sign of an underlying health issue, such as thyroid problems or nutritional deficiencies.